-In 2022, rural and regional students engaged via online methods.
-These methods include regular phone check ins, weekly newsletter communication and were encouraged to access the closed Walanga Muru Mob Facebook group for the most up to date information.
+In 2023, rural and regional students engaged via online and face to face methods.
+These methods included regular phone check ins, weekly newsletter communication and were encouraged to access the closed Walanga Muru Mob Facebook group for the most up to date information.
 All services were accessible for rural and regional students, including online tutoring and cultural and social events.